-The minor in international relations introduces students to the foundations of study in the field, including issues of security, trade, institutions, and political development.
+The minor in international relations introduces students to the foundations of study in the field, including issues of security, international norms and organizations, comparative politics, and political development.
 Students also complete three electives in the minor from the lists below, providing ample opportunity to focus their studies in the area they choose.

-1. The minor in International Studies is available to full-time, degree candidate students who have a cumulative grade point average of 2.00 or higher.
+1. The minor in International Relations is available to full-time, degree candidate students who have a cumulative grade point average of 2.00 or higher.

-3. Prior to preregistration for the fall of their senior year, students must declare to the director of the minor their intention to work towards completing the minor.
+3. Prior to preregistration for the fall of their senior year, students must declare to the director of the minor their intention to work towards completing the minor.4.
+Per College regulations, Candidates must have an average G.P.A. of 2.00 in the required courses for successful completion of the minor.

 Students must complete the following two courses: